Rinnai Gas Heater Service – Gas Heater Repair – Rinnai Heater Service – Portable Gas Heater Service

 5. Burner Operation

-The burner should be cleaned and checked for proper operation.
+The burner should be cleaned and checked for proper operation during gas heater maintenance and hot water service.

 Burners blocked with dirt can result in improper combustion, leading to soot build up inside the appliance.

-Depending on the make and model of gas heater, you may be able to clean the air filter yourself.
+Depending on the make and model of gas heater or hot water, you may be able to do the gas heater or hot water cleaning yourself.

 Please consult your owner’s manual to see if this is recommended and how to do it.